MicrosoftDocs/power-platform/power-platform/admin/doc-management-known-issues.md

 The Document Associated Grid is designed to show documents related to the entity context it's being rendered in.
 Embedding the Document Associated Grid in a related (child) entity quick view form and configuring the grid to show documents from its parent entity is unsupported.

-### SharePoint integration does not support the Dynamics 365 editable grid
+### SharePoint integration doesn't support the Dynamics 365 editable grid

-SharePoint integration does not work with the Dynamics 365 editable grid, due to known side effects that prevent SharePoint integration from working properly.
+SharePoint integration doesn't work with the Dynamics 365 editable grid, due to known side effects that prevent SharePoint integration from working properly.
 Side effects include: the document failing to load in the grid, an inability to create or upload documents, and an inability to search in the grid.

 ### Maximum number of rows not honored in the document associated grid